thehyve/genetics-output-support/README.md

-  help             show help message bigquerydev      Big Query Dev bigqueryprod     Big Query Production
+  help             show help message bigquerydev      Big Query Dev bigqueryprod     Big Query Production sync             Sync the pre-data bucket to private ftp and public ftp syncgs           Copy data from pre-release to release
 ```

 Every single variables is stored in the **config.tfvars**